02 Nov 2018 | Written by Daniel Dewitt

-The bathroom is a room that’s deceptively important to any house.
-Not only do we spend more time there than we realize, but it’s somewhere every guest will see at least once if not more.
+The bathroom is a room that’s deceptively important to any house Not only do we spend more time there than we realize, but it’s somewhere every guest will see at least once if not more.
 And because it’s such an enclosed space, a poorly decorated or clean bathroom has a lower threshold before it feels dank, crowded, and gross.

-To keep yours from feeling that way, here are 5 ways to update your bathroom and give it a breath of fresh air without also draining your bank account dry or forcing you to take out an installment loan.
+To keep yours from feeling that way, here are 5 ways to update your bathroom and give it a breath of fresh air without also draining your bank account dry or forcing you to take out an installment loans.

 One way to keep your costs low when remodeling your bathroom is to make it look like you’re intentionally trying to keep things sparse and minimalist.
 Can’t afford fancy faucet fixtures or wallpaper?
 Make it look like you didn’t want to.
 A clean, minimalist look is hard to beat in function, form, and cost.

 Connected to the point above, when redoing your bathroom, resist the urge to fill the countertops and shelves with knick-knacks no matter how appealing they might seem.
 Knick knacks always and invariably make a space feel cluttered and claustrophobic – and worse, they’re expensive!
 It’s fine to keep those you already have if you absolutely have to, but under no circumstances should you buy more.

 While it may be tempting to replace the floors of your bathroom, be aware that it’s often far more work than you realize.
 Not only does everything need to be taken out, but the old tile or linoleum needs to be torn out, new flooring bought and shipped over, and only then can the new floor finally be installed.
 Instead of going to all that work, a more economical situation is just to thoroughly scrape clean the floor you have and buy a nice bathroom rug to put over it.
 Not only will it make space feel cozier, but it will also help keep things dry when getting out of the shower.